 But in the '90s and early aughts, it was all about 'N Sync and BSB and their battle to top the pop charts, which is exactly how Pearlman wanted it.

-While the BSB vs. 'N Sync rivalry mostly seemed to be fueled by their warring legions of loyal fans, Lance and other members of the two groups revealed in The Boy Band Con, which first premiered in March at the 2019 SXSW Festival in Austin, it was very real for them at the start of their careers, with Pearlman, who was managing both bands, more than happy to have his two prize acts at odds.
+While the BSB vs. 'N Sync rivalry mostly seemed to be fueled by their warring legions of loyal fans, Bass and other members of the two groups revealed in The Boy Band Con that it was very real for them at the start of their careers, with Pearlman, who was managing both bands, more than happy to have his two prize acts at odds.

 So how did Pearlman end up starting, fueling and ultimately ending one of the greatest boy band rivalries?